-Graduating students must notify Academic Affairs of their intent to graduate by completing a graduation application by the end of the Fall Semester which coincides with or precedes completion of course requirements.
+Graduating students must notify Academic Affairs of their intent to graduate by completing a graduation application by the stated deadlines on the application form.

 The community looks forward to seeing all graduates participate in annual commencement exercises each May.
 Notification of intent to graduate does not guarantee participation in commencement.